 Getting to Insadong Seoul

 Getting to this neighborhood is quite easy.
-You can either take a taxi, the subway to Anguk station(line 3) exit 6, or a bus.
+You can take a taxi or subway to Anguk station(line 3) exit 6, or a bus.
 If you have your own car, take the direct route to this place in the heart of Seoul.
-It is easy to find and you will not be disappointed.
-The best time to visit this heritage site is on a Saturday from 2 pm to 10 pm and also on a Sunday from 10 am to 10 pm because vehicles are prohibited during those times.
+It is easy to find, and you will not be disappointed.
+The best time to visit this heritage site is on a Saturday from 2 pm to 10 pm and on a Sunday from 10 am to 10 pm because vehicles are prohibited during those times.

 The Buzzing Insadong Street

 Insadong street is one of the most famous streets in Seoul for tourists.
 Venturing off into the twisty alleys, tourists will see each alley is full of shops, food, and antiques.
 The alleys capture modern and old Korea.
 Wherever you go, there is something new waiting for you.
 Here are a few recommendations to get the most out of this cultural corner.